digitaltrails/vdu_controls/README.md

   * Fix the refresh of the LuxDialog meter-readout/plot when changing to a new meter.
   * Apply context-aware defaults to the LuxDialog device file-chooser.
   * Improve/fix the handling of displays/laptop-displays that may be detected but lack proper DDC.
+  * Force the file-picker to always show devices and FIFOs - it wasn't showing then on some desktops.

 * 2.0.0
   * Added an optional D-Bus interface to ddcutil for up to 10x faster response times.